forcedotcom/postman-salesforce-apis/working-with-environments.md

 You can use the Postman desktop app with environments to work with multiple Salesforce orgs in parallel.

-> ⚠️ Using environments means that you will store Salesforce credentials in clear Postman.
-Do this at your own risks.
+> ⚠️ Using environments means that you will store Salesforce credentials in clear in Postman.<br/>
+> Do this at your own risks.

 - [Import the Template Environment](#import-the-template-environment)